 It is not entirely clear how various aspects of the PFIC rules apply to the warrants.
 However, a U.S. Holder may not make a QEF election with respect to its warrants to acquire our Class A ordinary shares.
 As a result, if a U.S. Holder sells or otherwise disposes of such warrants (other than upon exercise of such warrants for cash) and we were a PFIC at any time during the U.S. Holder's holding period of such warrants, any gain recognized generally will be treated as an excess distribution, taxed as described above.
 If a U.S. Holder that exercises such warrants properly makes and maintains a QEF election with respect to the newly acquired Class A ordinary shares (or has previously made a QEF election with respect to our Class A ordinary shares), the QEF election will apply to the newly acquired Class A ordinary shares.
 Notwithstanding such QEF election, the adverse tax consequences relating to "excess distributions" discussed above, adjusted to take into account the current income inclusions resulting from the QEF election, will continue to apply with respect to such newly acquired Class A ordinary shares (which generally will be deemed to have a holding period for purposes of the PFIC rules that includes the period the U.S. Holder held the warrants), unless the U.S. Holder makes a purging election under the PFIC rules.
-Under one type of purging election, the U.S. Holder will be deemed to have sold such shares at their fair market value and any gain recognized on such deemed sale will be treated as an excess distribution, as described above.
-Under another type of purging election, an electing U.S. Holder will be treated as having received as an excess distribution its ratable share of our earnings and profits determined for U.S. federal income tax purposes.
-In order for a U.S. Holder to make the second election, we must also be a "controlled foreign corporation" as defined in the Code, and there are no assurances that we will so qualify.
-As a result of either purging election, the U.S. Holder will have a new ba consult their tax advisors as to the application of the rules governing purging elections to their particular circumstances.
+Under one type of purging election, the U.S. Holder will be deemed to have a sold such shares at their fair market value and any gain recognized on such deemed sale will be treated as an excess distribution is ratable share of our earnings and profits determined for U.S. federal income tax purposes.
+In order for a U.S. Holder to make the second election, we must also be a "controlled foreign corporation" as defined in the Class A ordinary shares acquired upon the exercise of the warrants for purposes of the PFIC rules.
+U.S. Holder will have a new basis and holding period in the Class A ordinary shares acquired upon the exercise of the warrants for purposes of the PFIC rules.
+U.S. Holder will hav consult their tax advisors as to the application of the rules governing purging elections to their particular circumstances.